-- 205. The Subsequent Costs category of expenditure is expenditure.
+- 205. The Subsequent Costs category of expenditure is expenditure, the largest category of SIB expenditure.
 Given the absence of any capex budget provision, it also represents the most significant variation in actual versus forecast expenditure. - 206.
-DBP defines this cost item as "those that cannot be adequately forecast on an individual basis, but which we know are likely to occur."
-DBP provides additional information in Submission 8 Part 1:
+DBP defines this cost item as "those that cannot be adequately forecast on an individual basis, but which we know are likely to occur."60 DBP provides additional information in Submission 8 Part 1: